 We tried the Yolo board for the first time.
 It’s like a stand up paddleboard, for beginners.
 We went early in the morning, which was a serene and beautiful way to experience Lake Oconee.
 I even saw striped bass jumping from the water!

-Your little loveys will enjoy two additional free activities at Reynolds Plantation: the Linger Longer Express and S’mores by the Lake!
+Your little loveys will enjoy two additional free activities at The Ritz-Carlton Reynolds, Lake Oconee: the Linger Longer Express and S’mores by the Lake!
 Our youngest proclaims regularly that these were his favorite activities.

 The Linger Longer Express train runs Friday, Saturday and Sunday around the scenic parts of the Ritz-Carlton Lodge.
 The 10-minute ride is eco-friendly and gives youngsters a fun spin.
 No reservations are required, so hop aboard when it is right for you.